Divorce & Finances

 Many newly separated parents default to "single" once their divorce is finalized — but the Head of Household status is often more favorable and is available even before the divorce is final, provided you meet the IRS tests.
 To qualify generally requires: (a) being unmarried or considered unmarried on the last day of the year (which can include being separated and living apart from your spouse for the last six months of the year), (b) paying more than half the cost of keeping up a home for the year, and (c) having a qualifying child or other dependent live with you for more than half the year.

 Head of Household offers a larger standard deduction than single filers and more favorable tax brackets.
+For tax year 2026 the standard deduction is $24,150 for a head of household versus $16,100 for a single filer — roughly $8,000 of additional income shielded from federal tax, before the more favorable bracket structure is even counted.
 For a parent newly running a household on a single income, the difference can be meaningful.
 Two practical implications worth surfacing in any divorce involving children: (1) the parties should think early about which parent will meet the "more than half the year" residency test before the school calendar locks in, and (2) the right to claim Head of Household is separate from the right to claim a child as a dependent (which can be released via IRS Form 8332), so the two should be addressed independently in the settlement.

 HSAs, FSAs, and Mid-Year Divorce